datudar/data-prep-pipeline/README.md

 ## Data Preprocessing Pipeline

 This is a preprocessing [pipeline](/data_preprocessing.py) for handling heterogeneous data such as binary, categorical, and numerical data.

+**The steps in this particular pipeline are purely for demonstration purposes, so it is highly recommended you modify the pipeline to suit the needs of your analysis.**

 #### Binary features
 - These are features that have two categories labeled either 1 or 0